multitaskdnn-mobisys2020/NeuralWeightVirtualization/README.md

 We compare the DNN switching (weight parameter loading) and execution time of the in-memory multitask execution against the non-virtualized baseline DNNs that perform the DNN switching (restoring the saved weight parameters) and execution based on a secondary storage module (e.g., HDD or SSD) as done in many state-of-the-art DNNs today.

 First, the in-memory execution is performed by the following Python script (i.e., *in-memory_execute.py*) that executes 30 random DNNs and measures the DNN switching and execution time.
-The result show that the total DNN switching time and execution time of the 30 DNN execution are 3.919 ms and 4443.045 ms, respectively.
+The result show that the total DNN switching time and execution time of the 30 DNN execution are ***3.919 ms*** and ***4443.045 ms***, respectively.

 ```sh
 $ python in-memory_execute.py